yunghog/Dealership-Management-System/README.md

  </ul>

 # Installation : <br>
 Clone the repository and unzip the contents.
+Open the unzipped folder, create a new shortcut.
+Change the target of <br>
+the shortcut to "<i>java garage.jar</i>".
+Open the shortcut to run the application.